e-mission/phonegap-app-developer/ThirdPartyContributors.md

 CONIX Research Center, one of six centers in JUMP, a Semiconductor Research Corporation (SRC) program sponsored by DARPA.

+Copyright (c) 2013 Adobe Systems Incorporated
+This code is forked from the orginal phonesync repo with some modifications to continue working for [em-devapp](https://github.com/e-mission/e-mission-devapp)

 Contributions owned by their respective contributors.

 This project would not be possible without contributors (code, documentation,